wintwah243/wintwah243/README.md

 # Shi is here 👋
 * I'm a software engineering student & a tech enthusiast.
 * Currently a fourth-year CS student at UCSY.
-* Finished my first real-world job simulation on Forage as a front-end software engineer through the SkyScanner virtual internship program.
+* Finished real-world job simulation on Forage as a front-end software engineer through the SkyScanner virtual internship program.

 My social links:
 - 📧 Email: wahwint72@gmail.com